Our environmental policy

 - Eutrophication, i.e., the introduction of excessive quantities of nutrients in aquatic environments, causing a proliferation of algae, some of which is toxic and can asphyxiate aquatic animal life

-The new ECO2 label illustrates Renault's continuous-progress drive on reducing CO2 emissions from its internal-combustion vehicles.
+Since June 2015, the new ECO2 label illustrates Renault's continuous-progress drive on reducing CO2 emissions from its internal-combustion vehicles.